cambridge-water-polo/cambridge-water-polo.github.io/_pages/registration.md

 ---

 ### [Electronic Registration](https://goo.gl/forms/nEQE4xC2maemkgRI3)
 Click [here](https://goo.gl/forms/nEQE4xC2maemkgRI3) for new electronic registration!!!
-Be sure to read the concussion awareness and medical waiver below as well.
+Be sure to **complete** the concussion awareness and medical waiver below as well.
+The forms can be submitted to either Coach Lee or Coach Hall.

 <div class="text-center mt-4 mb-4">